braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/sms_setup/sms_laws_and_regulations.md

 ### Content

-this can be a tricky one, but when in doubt, avoid topics that involve violence, sex, drugs, tobacco, or other paraphernalia. be wise when sending messages regarding these topics—you may still be charged for messages that are blocked by various carriers.
+This can be a tricky one, but when in doubt, avoid topics that involve violence, sex, drugs, tobacco, or other paraphernalia.
+Be wise when sending messages regarding these topics—you may still be charged for messages that are blocked by various carriers.

 The [CTIA](https://www.ctia.org/) recommends that you ensure SHAFT compliance, which defines the following topics as generally "illegal" when messaging in the United States: